 The most common time to switch from growth to income investing is when retirement begins.

-Alternatively, this could be the situation for an investor that has income from alternative investments such as real estate rentals, covered call writing, residual income from licensing, small business income or a myriad of other alternative income generating assets.
+Alternatively, this could be the situation for an investor that has investment income from sources such as real estate rentals, covered call writing, residual income from licensing, small business income or a myriad of other alternative income generating assets..

 Here is my related post on how to buy assets that generate income.